BSc MB BCh FRCPsych PhD

-In particular I investigate the most severe form of eating disorder, Anorexia Nervosa, because more effective forms of treatment are urgently needed: Anorexia Nervosa has the highest mortality of any psychiatric disorder and leads to chronic morbidity, yet the evidence base for treatment is weak.
+In particular I investigate the most severe form of eating disorder, Anorexia Nervosa, because more effective forms of treatment are urgently needed: Anorexia Nervosa has the highest mortality of any psychiatric disorder , at huge costs to individual lives and health care services.
+Anorexia Nervosa often leads to chronic morbidity, and current treatment strategies are limited.
 It is thus essential to develop novel, more effective treatments based on an understanding of the key processes maintaining the illness.

-Additionally, I teach undergraduates in preclinical and clinical medicine, about eating disorders, and supervise PhD students.
+Additionally, I teach and examine undergraduates and postgraduates in preclinical and clinical medicine about eating disorders, and supervise PhD students.